Saqib29/Simple_E-commerce_CRUD/README.md

   - Pagination
   - TypeORM integration for database interactions
   - Implement seeder to save 1000 data to each table
+  - Used beach to save per 100 among total to avoid over load to db and clashes
+  - During seeder created another table to keep tract wether seed or not to avoid seed each time in application running. the seeder will run on the first run of the project.

 - **GraphQL Implementation**
   - Query and Mutation
+  - Implement basic queries with pagination
   - Code first approach
   - Apollo server

+- **GraphQL Implementation**
+  - Query and Mutation
+  - Code first approach
+  - Apollo server

+- **Docker**
+  - Implement Dockerfile and docker compose to run backend application and PostgresSQL.
+  - Add pgAdmin service to docker compose to interact with database from GUI.
+  - Add makefile to run simple command.

 ## 🛠️ Tech Stack